muthamikennedy001/muthamikennedy001/README.md

 - 👋 Hi, I’m @muthamikennedy001
-- 👀 I’m interested in App and Baackend Development
+- 👀 I’m interested in App and Backend Development
 - 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on Android App Projects
 - 📫 How to reach me muthamikennedy0@gmail.com